-South Carolina pledges to support scientific knowledge regarding adolescent development, behavior and regarding the effects of delinquency prevention programs and juvenile justice interventions on adolescents through its funding priorities in addition to its selection of programs and services.
+South Carolina pledges to support scientific knowledge regarding adolescent development, behavior, providing trauma informed care to those juveniles in need of such services.
+State funding priorities will reflect this approach.
 It is the goal of every juvenile justice professional in South Carolina to ensure that the state's youth receive equitable treatment based on gender, race, family income, and disability.
 South Carolina affirms that consideration will be given to and that assistance will be available for approaches designed to strengthen the families of delinquent youth and other youth to prevent juvenile delinquency.
 Approaches will consist of programs and services that include grandparents and other extended family members when possible and appropriate, and when the provision of family counseling during the incarceration of juvenile family members and coordination of family services is appropriate and feasible.

 South Carolina has established procedures to protect the rights of recipients receiving services and to ensure appropriate privacy with regard to records relating to such services provided to any individual under the state plan.
 South Carolina affirms that contact and regular input is sought from juveniles currently under the jurisdiction of the juvenile justice system.
-The South Carolina Department of Juvenile Justice (SCDJJ) maintains statutory authority over most juvenile detentions, with assistance from three regional local detention centers.
-The Executive Director of SCDJJ serves on the SAG and provides regular opportunities for SAG members to meet with juveniles who are currently under their jurisdiction to gather input.
-Before COVID-19 stopped onsite visits, the SAG hosted incarcerated youth, and the SAG's Emerging Leaders Subcommittee gathers input from youth detained and youth involved with the social services system.
+The South Carolina Department of Juvenile Justice (SCDJJ) maintains statutory authority over most juvenile detentions, with assistance from two regional local juvenile detention centers.
+The Executive Director of SCDJJ, who is a member of the SAG, used to regularly arrange meetings for SAG members to connect with the juveniles under their jurisdiction to gather input before COVID.
+However, due to unforeseen challenges, there have been difficulties engaging youth during the SAG's scheduled meetings.
+The SAG affirms that its Emerging Leaders Subcommittee will continue to actively seek out new ways to involve young people and gather their input.

-The DSA staff agrees to safeguard all confidential and restricted data/information, including juvenile records, in accordance with all South Carolina Department of Administration security regulations, internal SCDPS policies related to data sharing, collection, storage, and disposal.
+The DSA staff agrees to safeguard all confidential and restricted data/information, including juvenile records, in accordance with all South Carolina Department of Administration security regulations, and internal SCDPS policies related to data sharing, collection, storage, and disposal.
 South Carolina affirms that any assistance provided under this Act will not cause the displacement (including a partial displacement, such as a reduction in hours of non-overtime work, wages, or employment benefits) of any currently employed employee; activities assisted under this Act will not impair existing collective bargaining relationship, contract for services, or collective bargaining agreement; and no such activity that would be inconsistent with the terms of a collective bargaining agreement shall be undertaken without the written concurrence of the labor organization involved.
-The state has a plan to satisfy part A of the title I Elementary and Secondary Education Act of 1965 (20 U.S.C.
-6311 et seq.) through collaborations with the SCDJJ, the state education agency-South Carolina Department of Education, the SAG, and the OHSJP.
+The state has a plan to satisfy part A of the Title I Elementary and Secondary Education Act of 1965 (20 U.S.C.
+6311 et seq.) through collaborations with the SCDJJ, the state education agency South Carolina Department of Education, the SAG, and the OHSJP.
 The SCDJJ has policies and procedures in place to support adjudicated juveniles' educational progress that ensures successful navigation across child-serving systems and smooth reentry into communities.